beniroquai/dSTORM-on-a-Chi-ea-p/Readme.md

 This is the repository for the MQTT-App which controlles the single-mode fiber coupling system.

+## CAD Designs
+Some of the mechanical design files can be found in the folder [INVENTOR](https://github.com/bionanoimaging/dSTORM-on-a-Chi-ea-p/tree/master/INVENTOR/Nanoscopy-on-a-cheap).
+They were created with Autodesk Inventor 2019 and exported as ```.STL```files to get printed.

 ## Setup
 To make it work, you can use your Android cellphone and start an ad-hoc WiFi network.
 SSID should be **Blynk**, password is **12345678**.
 All ESPs connect to the same network.